Skip to content

 • Experimental Thoroughness: ⭐⭐⭐⭐ — Validated across multiple datasets and architectures.

-• Writing Quality: ⭐⭐⭐⭐ — The derivation from biological principles to engineering implementation is clearly presented.
+• Writing Quality: ⭐⭐⭐⭐ — Clear derivation from biological principles to engineering implementation.